jmpessoa/lazandroidmodulewizard/readme.txt

 		8. Go to [again] IDE->Tools->Android Module Wizard->New jComponent [Create]

-		9. Paste the "jhelloadder.pava" into Tab "java" ...
+		9. Paste the "jhelloadder.java" into Tab "java" ...

 		10. Read the content of Tab "help" ... [follow the instructions!]
 			Do not forget: